Dalešice (Třebíč District): Sights

 The Church of Saints Peter and Paul is a Romanesque-Gothic building from the 12th century.
-Next to the church is a one-storey Baroque castle with valuable sculptural decoration.
-It includes the adjacent castle park.
+Next to the church is a one-storey Baroque castle with a valuable sculptural decoration.
+The castle complex includes a park.

 The brewery houses the Museum of Austro-Hungarian Brewing and offers tours of the operation.

 In popular culture

 The film Cutting It Short was shot in the brewery.